AnyChart/docs.anychart.com/Common_Settings/Legend/Basic_Settings.md

 You can set the source of the items by using the {api:anychart.core.ui.Legend#itemsSourceMode}itemsSourceMode(){api} method with `"series"` (default) or `"categories"` as a parameter – see {api:anychart.enums.LegendItemsSourceMode}anychart.enums.LegendItemsSourceMode{api}:

 ```
-// set the legend source mode
+// set source mode of the legend
 chart.legend().itemsSourceMode("categories");
 ```